plymouthvan/CalDAV-Availability-Aggregator/README.md

    - Update any differing Google event to match DB
    - Delete any Google event that is not present in the DB (including user-created or split recurring series)
 5. Changes made directly on the destination calendar are removed on the next sync
+6. Recurring events found on the source calendars will be realized and created on the Google calendar as unqiue events, not true 'recurring' events.
+The result should be the same for an availalability source of truth.

 ## ⚠️ Dedicated Calendar Requirement & Data Loss Warning